 (cf. 1250 - Visitors/Outsiders)

 (cf. 3515 - Campus Security)

-(cf. 4118 - Dismissal/Suspension/Disciplinary Action)

 (cf. 4158/4258/4358 - Employee Security)

-(cf. 4218 - Dismissal/Suspension/Disciplinary Action)

 (cf. 5131.4 - Student Disturbances)

 The Superintendent or designee shall establish a plan describing staff responsibilities and actions to be taken when an individual is causing or threatening to cause a disruption.
 The plan shall address, as appropriate, visitor registration procedures; campus security measures; evacuation procedures; lock-down procedures; possible responses to an active shooter situation; communications within the school and with parents/guardians, law enforcement, and the media in the event of an emergency; and crisis counseling or other assistance for students and staff after a disruption.
 In developing such a plan, the Superintendent or designee shall consult with law enforcement to create guidelines for law enforcement support and intervention when necessary.